craftcms/docs/docs/commerce/1.x/docs/payment-currencies.md

 The customer be switched to a different currency in the following ways.

 1) The PHP constant `COMMERCE_PAYMENT_CURRENCY` is set to a 3-digit ISO code that corresponds to a payment currency you have set up.
-Having this constant set will lock the cart's payment currency to this currency code.
+Having this constant set will lock the cart’s payment currency to this currency code.
 You would most likely set this constant in your `index.php` file in a similar location to your `CRAFT_LOCALE` constant.

 2) Using the `commerce/cart/updateCart` form action, you can set POST param to named `paymentCurrency` to a valid 3-digit ISO code.
 This will have no affect if you have set the `COMMERCE_PAYMENT_CURRENCY` constant.